Amidst cuts in funding to social care and welfare schemes, a private school in Wales has developed UK’s first wheelchair mobility training facility.

 “I think when they put in legislation for new buildings, they should keep in mind changes to Assistive technology and the increasing sizes of wheelchairs,” says Luke.

-The school has plans to expand the driving school using the tie-ups that they have with such other institutions while broadening their own course, thereby providing access to the gardens in the summer.
+The school has plans to expand the driving school using the associations that they have with other similar institutions while broadening their own course; beginning with providing access to the gardens in the summer.

 The staff and faculty at the school along with Ambito Education which owns Craig Y Parc, are doing their bit, and more.
-It’s time for the rest of Wales and the UK to sit up and take notice.
+Governments in the UK should be taking notes.

 Accessibility for the disabled in society is better than before, and the next step is to raise awareness about the same so that the needs of the wheelchair-ridden are catered to like never before.